quaxlyqueen/2410-Snake/README.md

 # Snake
 Snake
-CLI snake game.
+CLI snake game in C#.
 CSIS 2410 project A05.